-Prerequisite(s): POE320 and POE322.

-Notes: For students of the Third and Fourth year taking Arts.
+Prerequisite(s): POE320 and POE322 Semester: Usually Offered in the Fall Note(s): For students of the Third and Fourth year taking Arts.
+Contact Hours: 3 - 0 - 6 Credit(s): 1

 POE424 Modernization and Political Development

 The course will provide an introduction to theories of social change, modernization and political development.
 Most of the world's population is affected by the dramatic social, economic, political and cultural changes occurring in developing countries.
 Amongst the political concepts studied are the nature of traditional society, the processes of urbanization and democratization, elements of political instability ranging from coup d'état to revolution.
 Measures of change and development will be discussed in economic, social, political, and security fields.
 It is expected that this course will be followed by case studies in POE426 or POE423.